 Applications for the cohort of students to begin in January 2024 will be accepted through the Central Application Service for Physician Assistants (CASPA) beginning April 28, 2023.

 Application deadline: September 1 with “Completed” status.

 Each completed and verified application is reviewed by the PA Program admission’s committee to evaluate a student’s qualifications for admission.
-Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession, communication and interpersonal skills, and commitment to the mission of the PA program.
+Qualified applicants are invited to an on-campus interview which will assess knowledge of the PA profession and PA education, communication and interpersonal skills, self-reflection, and commitment to the mission of the PA program.

-Accepted students will have 3 weeks to accept or decline the offer.
+Accepted students will have one week to accept or decline the offer.
 Upon acceptance of an offer, a $1000 non-refundable enrollment deposit must be made to hold the applicant’s spot in the class.
 The total deposit will be applied to the first semester tuition once the student matriculates.